musla/yii-prolink/README.md

 Prolink is a linking behavior for [Yii web framework](http://www.yiiframework.com) that collects key from ActiveRecords and automatically creates link in other ActiveRecords attributes.

+The keys from source AcriveRecords are created on afterSave(), linked content in destination ActiveRecords are generated on-demand.

 ## Installation

 Import migrations/prolink.sql into your database.